 The HRC ownership is located in Humboldt County, California.
 The ownership totals approximately 209,300 acres and is managed primarily for timber production.
 The soils are largely derived from sedimentary rocks (such as claystone, mudstone, siltstone and sandstone) with scattered intrusions of metamorphosed sedimentary and ultramafic rocks.
-The ownership is situated in the following geographic subdivisions of the California Floristic Province: the North Coast and North Coast Ranges sub-regions of the Northwestern California region (Hickman 1993).
-The primary vegetation types on the ownership, called "series" by Sawyer and Keeler-Wolf (1995), are Redwood, Douglas-fir, Douglas-fir/Tan oak, Tan oak, Mixed oak, and Mixed conifer.
-There are also smaller areas of several different grassland, riparian and wetland vegetation series.
+The ownership is situated in the following geographic subdivisions of the California Floristic Province: the North Coast and North Coast Ranges sub-regions of the Northwestern California region (Hickman 1993, Baldwin 2012)).
+The primary vegetation types on the ownership, called "series" in the Manual of California Vegetation (Sawyer and Keeler-Wolf 1995), and later called "Vegetation Alliances" in the Manual of California Vegetation 2nd edition (Sawyer J.O., Keeler-Wolfe T. and Evans J.M.
+2009) include Redwood, Douglas-fir, Douglas-fir/Tan oak, Tan oak, Mixed oak, and Mixed conifer forests as well as smaller areas of several different grassland, scrub, riparian, and wetland vegetation alliances.